 Get News & Updates Directly To Your Inbox

-Delicious recipes, helpful cooking and nutrition tips.
-Find food preparation videos and "ask the dietitian!"
+Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

-Originally published October 22, 2015; Revised 2017, 2020
+Originally published 10/22/2015; Revised 2017, 2020, 2023

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.